I rarely check this thing, though I tend to reply if I receive a message.

 I used to frequent my cousin and friend's plays/choreographies while at Chile and photograph them using my DSLR:

-Social Dance: A dance partner would be great.
-I just started taking Swing Dance lessons as a refresher in a studio that teaches Lindy-Hop over in the West Loop of Chicago.
+Social Dance: I just started taking Swing Dance lessons as a refresher in a studio that teaches Lindy-Hop over in the West Loop of Chicago.
 In two or three month's time I'll be dancing Lindy.
 Watching two high skill Lindy dancers just makes me feel damned happy.